anymaniax/cf-workers-query/README.md

 Description: Optional.
 Specifies the delay between retry attempts.
 This can be a number indicating milliseconds or a function returning the delay based on the failure count and error.

-### waitUntil
+### executionCtx
-Type: (promise: Promise<any>) => void
+Type: ExecutionContext

 Description: Optional.
-A function that can be used to wait until a given promise resolves before continuing.
-Used for refetching if stale data is detected.
+The execution context to use.

 ### cacheName
 Type: string